Communities In Schools of Central Texas Leadership

 Christian Clarke Cásarez

-Chief Advocacy and Outreach Officer
+Chief Marketing and Communications Officer

-For more than two decades, Christian has advised leaders on strategic communications and community engagement—from spearheading international public affairs and expanding the “What Starts Here Changes the World” brand at the University of Texas at Austin to promoting the promise of public education for more than 120 school communities at the Austin Independent School District.
+Christian believes in the transformative power of stories to build relationships and strengthen communities.
+Stories bring people together, open hearts and change the world.For more than two decades, Christian has advised leaders on strategic communications and community engagement—from spearheading international public affairs and expanding the “What Starts Here Changes the World” brand at the University of Texas at Austin to promoting the promise of public education for the Austin Independent School District.

 Christian began her mission-minded service at the center of education, health and community empowerment, promoting school-based clinics in under-served, rural communities.
-As the spokesperson for the University of Texas at El Paso, a nationally recognized engine for economic mobility, she collaborated with educational, civic and industry leaders to pioneer pathways—from early childhood through college and career—to shape a brighter future for all Texans.
+As the spokesperson for the University of Texas at El Paso, a nationally recognized engine for economic mobility, she collaborated with educational, civic and industry leaders to pioneer pathways—from early childhood through college and career—to shape a brighter future for all students.

 Christian’s service is guided by one belief: Every student has talent.
 It is our responsibility to create the opportunity.